Visual1mpact/Paradox_AntiCheat/docs/Commands_Features/modules.md

 >   :gamemode --list

-## :invsync
+## invsync
 ### At A Glance
-The `InvSync` module helps prevent **inventory duplication exploits** that occur when players disconnect or rejoin during item transactions.
+The `invsync` module helps prevent **inventory duplication exploits** that occur when players disconnect or rejoin during item transactions.
 It works by storing inventory snapshots and verifying that player inventories remain synchronized when they reconnect.

 Administrators can use this module to monitor inventory integrity, force synchronization checks, and investigate suspicious inventory changes.